Ouranosinc/raven/README.rst

     :alt: DOI

 Raven (the bird)
-  *Raven offers processes related to hydrological modeling, and in particular, the Raven hydrological modelling framework.*
+  *A WPS service that offers processes related to hydrological modelling.*

 Raven is an open source server project offering data collection and preparation, as well as geoprocessing and catchment delineation through the Web Processing Service (WPS) standard.
 Raven processes can be embedded in a graphical user interface or accessed directly from a programming environment.
 From Python, birdy_ WPSClient provides a user-friendly python interface to Raven's WPS processes for geospatial processing.